danliris/com-danliris-service-finance-accounting/README.md

 Utilities

 - Collection of classes that frequently used as utility in various class.

+Services

+- Collection of classes and interfaces to validation and authentication user.

 The folder tree in this folder is: